depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

 <br />

 # 1 Basics of Probability & Information Theory
   **Motivation**: To understand GAN training (and eventually WGAN & WGAN-GP) we need to first have some understanding of probability and information theory.
-In particular we will focus on Maximum Likelihood Estimation and the KL-Divergence.
+In particular, we will focus on Maximum Likelihood Estimation and the KL-Divergence.
 This week we will make sure that we understand the basics so that we can build upon them in the following weeks.

-  _This week contains some fairly introductory material, if everyone participating in this curriculum is comfortable with this material you may wish to treat this week as optional or as a pre-requisite.
+  _This week contains some fairly introductory material.
+If everyone participating in this curriculum is comfortable with this material you may wish to treat this week as optional or as a pre-requisite.
 However, this week still covers some very interesting and cool topics, and it is important to have a solid grasp of these concepts in order to build towards understanding the Wasserstein GAN, so skip with caution._

   **Topics**:

   1. Probability Theory
   2. Information Theory
-  3. Mean Squared Error
+  3. Mean Squared Error (MSE)
-  4. Maximum Likelihood Estimation
+  4. Maximum Likelihood Estimation (MLE)

   **Required Reading**:

-  1. Chs 3.1 - 3.5 of [Deep Learning](https://www.deeplearningbook.org/) by Goodfellow _et. al_ (the DL book).
+  1. Chs 3.1 - 3.5 of [Deep Learning](https://www.deeplearningbook.org/) by Goodfellow _et. al_ (the DL book)
-     * These chapters are here to introduce fundamental concepts such as random variables, probability distributions, marginal probability and conditional probability.
+     * These chapters are here to introduce fundamental concepts such as random variables, probability distributions, marginal probability, and conditional probability.
 If you have the time, reading the whole of chapter 3 is highly recommended.
 A solid grasp of these concepts will be important foundations for what we will cover over the next 5 weeks.
   2. Ch 3.13 of the DL book
       * This chapter covers KL-Divergence & the idea of distances between probability distributions which will also be a key concept going forward.
   3. Chs 5.1.4 and 5.5 of the DL book